symfony/symfony-docs/logging/channels_handlers.rst

             private LoggerInterface $fixtureLogger,
             #[WithMonologChannel('doctrine')]
             private LoggerInterface $databaseLogger,
+            // arguments without the attribute get the logger of the channel
-            // arguments without the attribute keep using the default logger private LoggerInterface $logger,
+            // defined on the class (if any) or the default logger private LoggerInterface $logger,
         ) {
         }